Many tea lovers may wonder when brewing tea, “Should I leave the lid on or off after pouring the infusion from a teapot or gaiwan?”

 Fine and Tender Teas Require the Lid Off

 After pouring the infusion, the leaves inside the gaiwan remain at a high temperature.
 Covering them can lead to bitterness and a loss of freshness, affecting the taste of subsequent infusions.
-For example, when brewing delicate teas like Jin Mei, Longjing, Biluochun, or Baihao Yinzhen, you can brew them with the lid off.
+For example, when brewing delicate teas like Jin Jun Mei, West Lake Longjing, Biluochun, or Baihao Yinzhen, you can brew them with the lid off.
 This maintains their freshness, prevents a cooked smell, and allows you to enjoy the tea dance, achieving two goals at once.

 Teas with High Aroma and Mature Buds Can Be Partially Covered